timek612/object-group-bonus-calculator/README.md

 * The `totalBonus` should be the employee's total bonus rounded to the nearest dollar.

 ### Individual Bonus calculation
 - Those who have a rating of a 2 or below should not receive a bonus.
+(ELSE)
 - Those who have a rating of a 3 should receive a base bonus of 4% of their base annual income.
 - Those who have a rating of a 4 should receive a base bonus of 6% of their base annual income.
 - Those who have a rating of a 5 should receive a base bonus of 10% of their base annual income.